Gibson SG Tribute Review e1672344950463

 Comfort

 Gibson’s SG guitars are very versatile.
-They can be used for all types of music, from rock ‘n’ roll to blues, and everything in between.
+They can be used for all types of music, from rock ‘n’ roll to blues and everything in between.
 The body of an SG is thinner and lighter than a Les Paul, which makes it more playable.
 Many SG models have an extra-thin neck.
 This saves weight and improves access to high frets.

 Several different styles of SG bodies have been produced, including the EB-0, EB-02, EB-3, Kalamazoo, EDS-1275, and Melody Maker.
 Some of these models feature carved maple tops and gold hardware.
 The SG Standard is considered the quintessential SG.
 It features twin humbucker pickups, a three-way switch, volume control for each pickup, and a pickguard that features pearloid trapezoid inlays.